com-480-data-visualization/Cartarail/README.md

 #### Data Quality

-TBA
+The data is high-quality as it is published by the CFF's consumer information department (Systemaufgaben Kundeninformation or SKI) by order of the Swiss Federal Transport Office.
+It is in the same format used by many applications that work with transit systems (e.g. Google Maps), and it contains all the information we need to calculate scheduled travel times.
+It is also regularly updated (published every few days).

 ### Problematic

-> Frame the general topic of your visualization and the main axis that you want to develop.
-> - What am I trying to show with my visualization?
-> - Think of an overview for the project, your motivation, and the target audience.

 #### Motivation

 We are used to standard maps where the distance between two locations reflects their physical geographic distance.
 However, in public transportation, what matters more than physical distance is the ***travel time***.
-For example, Geneve to Bern (130 km) takes only 2 hours on a direct train, while a shorter route like Lugano to St. Moritz (90 km) takes about 4 hours due to mountainous terrain.
+For example, Genève to Bern (130 km) takes only 2 hours on a direct train, while a shorter route like Lugano to St. Moritz (90 km) takes about 4 hours due to mountainous terrain.
 What if a map used distance to represent travel time instead of the geographic distance?

 #### Objective: Cartogram of Swiss Public Transport Travel Time